codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 If you do not define a version for the plugin, the latest version (according to [semantic versioning](https://semver.org/){:target="\_blank"}) will be used.
 You can also use different versions of the same plugin within the same pipeline.

 >**TIP**
-Using the latest version may introduce breaking changes that can fail the pipeline.
-Codefresh issues a warning on identifying typed steps without versions in a pipeline.
+If your pipeline includs typed steps without corresponding version numbers, Codefresh issues a warning as assigning the latest version can introduce breaking changes and fail the pipeline.